 Chinese mainland reports 15 new locally transmitted COVID-19 cases

-The same day also saw 17 new imported cases on the mainland, the commission said in its daily report.
+The same day also saw nine new imported cases on the mainland, the commission said in its daily report.

-Nine COVID-19 patients were discharged from hospitals following their recovery on Sunday, said the report.
+Eighteen COVID-19 patients were discharged from hospitals following their recovery on Monday, said the report.

-There were two suspected COVID-19 cases on the mainland on Sunday.
+There was one suspected COVID-19 case on the mainland on Monday.

-Sunday also saw 18 asymptomatic cases newly reported, including five in Yunnan and 13 arriving from outside the mainland.
-On the same day, three asymptomatic cases were re-categorized as confirmed cases.
+Monday also saw 17 asymptomatic cases newly reported, including two in Yunnan and 15 arriving from outside the mainland.
+On the same day, 13 asymptomatic cases were re-categorized as confirmed cases.